Discover global hiring strategies from leading recruitment platforms

 Recruiting and onboarding employees in Puerto Rico can be time-taking and complex.
 Companies need to start advertising job posts and hire someone after meeting all compliance laws in Puerto Rico.

-You can collaborate with global PEO-EOR platforms like Multiplier.
+You can collaborate with global PEOEOR platforms like Multiplier.
 Our team of experts ensures that the recruitment process in Puerto Rico remains quick and hassle-free.
-We offer Saas-based Employer of Record solutions to recruit talent.
+We offer SaaS-based Employer of Record solutions to recruit talent.
 Multiplier helps you tackle new markets and work on payroll management to initiate a hiring process in Puerto Rico and complete the recruitment process in Puerto Rico.